db0htc/gyroheadtracker/README.md

 ![alt text](https://github.com/db0htc/gyroheadtracker/blob/main/TrackerMount.jpg "example of mounting") https://github.com/db0htc/gyroheadtracker/blob/main/TrackerMount.jpg

 No AI was used in the making of this project.
 Except to look up the normalization formula.
 That was hand-typed in.
-No AI
+This project was simple enough not to need it, and i learned a lot more about software equivalents to hardware solutions (button de-bounce, toggles etc)